pulumi/docs/pulumi-hugo/themes/default/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

 ## Wrap up

-This example showed how to use client-side encryption with AWS KMS, but Pulumi, as mentioned before, has support for Azure KeyVault, Google Cloud KMS, and Hashicorp Vault for storing your keys.
+This example showed how to use client-side encryption with AWS KMS.
+Pulumi, as mentioned before, has support for Azure KeyVault, Google Cloud KMS, and HashiCorp Vault for storing your keys.
 You can find examples of how to use these encryption methods in our [examples repo](https://github.com/pulumi/examples/tree/master/secrets-provider) and take a look at our [secrets provider documentation]({{< relref "/docs/intro/concepts/config#available-encryption-providers" >}}).

 We hope your next compliance audit is more relaxed with this feature available!